 - OK-5: This Republican-leaning (R+10) district added more than 6,000 Hispanic and Asian American voters and lost more than 2,050 white voters, all since 2016.
 Republican incumbent Steve Russell ran ads warning of migrant caravans to support his reelection.
 Russell lost to Democratic challenger Kendra Horn.

-- PA-8: This newly redrawn, Republican-leaning district includes parts of two fast changing counties: Bucks County, where the foreign-born population increased by 33% between 2010 and 2016, and Montgomery County, where the foreign-born population increased by 9% during that time.
+- PA-8: This newly redrawn, Republican-leaning, district includes Luzerne County, where the foreign-born population has increased by 62.6 percent between 2010 and 2016.
 Republican challenger John Chrin attacked incumbent Matt Cartwright with ads about a 5-year old girl “raped by an illegal given sanctuary,” and he lost by more than 20,000 votes.

 - NJ-5: Since 2016 this Republican-leaning (R+3) district has added more than 6,000 Hispanic and Asian American voters and lost more than 2,000 white voters.
 Republican challenger John McCann attacked incumbent Democrat Josh Gottheimer with ads about illegal immigrant child predators, but fell more than 30,000 votes short.